 6. Authorized Credit Card for Kids

 Banks as well as credit card issuers, have rather stringent rules when it comes to issuing credit cards.
-Hence, kids or teenagers can find it difficult to get a credit card on their own merit unless they’ve a stable source of income from some work.
+Hence, kids or teenagers can find it difficult to get a credit card on their own merit unless they have a stable source of income from some work.

-Now that might not always be possible.
-While credit cards are superb to build a healthy credit score, overspending or missing payments can do immense harm.
+Now, that might not always be possible.
+While credit cards are superb for building a healthy credit score, overspending or missing payments can do immense harm.

 Therefore, teach your child how to use a credit card with caution and help build a superb credit score.
 Authorize your child to use your credit card.